Chat and Conversational English Practice on Skype

 - There are limits to the number of people who can join a session - first come / first served.

-- After a while - to allow you to chat to each other - the room will close, and you can apply to join again the next time.
+- After a while - to allow you to chat to each other - -the call will start and the room will close, but you can apply to join again the next time.

 (If you have followed all the instructions and still can't get in the room, let us know in the Skype area of the forum, and we will try to sort out any problems.)